 REACH Regulation and Formaldehyde

-REACH (Registration, Evaluation, Authorisation and Restriction of Chemicals) entered into force on June 1st 2007 and is the EU’s main framework for chemical regulation.
-REACH applies to substances manufactured or imported into the EU and replaces approximately 40 European Directives and Regulations with one comprehensive system.
+REACH (Registration, Evaluation, Authorisation and Restriction of Chemicals) entered into force on June 1st, 2007 and is the EU’s main framework for chemicals regulation.
+REACH applies to substances manufactured or imported into the EU and replaced approximately 40 European Directives and Regulations with one comprehensive system.

 The goal of REACH is to:

 - Assess and manage the risks (or lack thereof) of chemical substances

 - Ensure a high level of protection to human health or the environment.

 The REACH framework includes several steps before final risk-based decisions are made.

 Registration, the “R” in REACH, is the first step whereby producers of chemical substances are required to gather data on the manufacture and use of their products into a “Registration dossier”.
 This extensive dossier includes all relevant available information on the substance such as substance identity, physico-chemical properties, toxicity, ecotoxicity, environmental fate, exposure and instructions for appropriate risk management.

 These dossiers are then submitted to ECHA according to a deadline, depending on the tonnage produced in Europe.
 As formaldehyde production is over 1 million tonnes per year, formaldehyde was subject to the first Registration deadline on 30 November 2010.
 As the sector group for formaldehyde manufacturers in Europe, formacare established a REACH taskforce to facilitate the creation of a REACH consortium.
 Consortia are used by chemical manufacturers to work together as a unified group for their REACH compliance activities.

 Non-confidential parts of the Registration dossier for formaldehyde have been published on the European Chemical Agency website.